There's been a lot of chatter lately about feedback vs. feedforward. Words matter. I don’t…

 The solution for me has been paradoxical.
 When I am criticizing, I try to be less nervous, to put less energy into thinking about how to say it, and more into “just saying it.”
 And, when I am praising, I try to be more, if not nervous, at least aware of, how praise can go wrong, and put more energy into thinking about how to say it.

-Karen Sipprell, a colleague at Apple, asked two questions that were instructive.
+Karen Sipprell, a colleague at Apple, asked two instructive questions.

 “How long do you spend making sure you have all the facts right before you criticize somebody?
 How long do you spend making sure you have all the facts right before you praise somebody?”
 Ideally, you’d spend just as long getting the facts right for praise as for criticism.